jouvetg/igm/IGM2CONCEPT.md

 │   └── f15_cfsflow_GJ_22_a
 ```

+- Each file XXX of folder 'module' contains a suite of functions.
+The most important are
+params_XXX(parser), init_XXX(params,state) and update_XXX(params,state), which provide
+the parameters, initialize and update the quantity XXX within the time iteration.

-- In igm-run.py one first define a suite of modules that will be called iteratively
+- In igm-run.py, one first defines a suite of modules that will be called iteratively later on
 ```python
 modules = [
     "load_ncdf_data",  # this will read ncdf inpout data file